Childproof Your Home Daycare

 Tip: Since there is no “standard” staircase, finding the perfect stair gate for your stairs may require a bit of trial and error.

 The most effective way to childproof windows is to lock them.
 Make sure the lock is firm and out of reach of the children.

 Also, examine the window blinds to ensure there are no loose cords that might cause accidental strangulation.
 Keep cords high and out of the children’s reach.
 You can attach a tension device to prevent children from putting a cord around their necks.
 Finally, move all furniture away from windows and window coverings.

 If you must have the windows open, then use a highly functional window wedge/stop to prevent children from opening the windows fully and climbing outside.

 Use edge bumpers and corner guards on pointy surfaces and furniture edges to prevent injury.
 These are adhesive pads that are firm and protect the body from potentially painful bumps.

 Use childproof caps to cover all electrical outlets.
-The caps are made from tough plastic and can be plugged directly onto the outlets with ease.
-Once properly attached they are very difficult for children to peel off since the exposed area is flat.
-You can also have socket outlets fitted with tamper proof receptacles that only open when a force is applied simultaneously to all the socket holes.
+The caps are made from tough plastic and can be plugged directly into the outlets with ease.
+Once properly attached, they are very difficult for children to peel off since the exposed area is flat.
+You can also have socket outlets fitted with tamper-proof receptacles that only open when a force is applied simultaneously to all the socket holes.
 Since children cannot do this, their safety is guaranteed since it is impossible for them to insert any objects into the sockets.